KShivendu/dj-flask/README.md

 A simple library that allows you to write middlewares that run in Django and well as Flask.

 ## Setup
-- Run `cd library && python setup.py bdist_wheel` to generate
+- Run `cd library && python setup.py bdist_wheel` to generate files required for installation
 - Run `pip install -r requirements.txt` to install the library

 ## Running the examples